-- 9.4 An ORSA Report should cover the following matters in a concise manner: - (a) all material activities of the regular cycle of risk assessment (see sections 5, 6 and 7 for details) that includes an analysis of key drivers of the change in the financial and capital adequacy positions, summary of methodologies, models and assumptions to determine the regulatory capital requirements and the Pillar 2 Capital amount; and - (b) a review of the effectiveness of the ERM framework (see section 8 for details). - 9.5 The ORSA undertaken by an authorized insurer should be appropriate to the nature, scale and complexity of its risks.
-It should include, without limitation, the following matters: - (a) the risk appetite statement; - (b) the description of the ERM framework and the year-on-year key changes; - (c) an assessment of the effectiveness of the ERM framework; - (d) an analysis of the business strategy evidenced by significant or unusual growth or shifts in business volumes, new lines of business or operations; - (e) the considerations for each foreseeable and relevant material risk, explicitly stating which risks are quantifiable and which are not quantifiable;
+- 9.4 An ORSA Report should cover the following matters in a concise manner: - (a) all material activities of the regular cycle of risk assessment (see sections 5, 6 and 7 for details) that includes an analysis of key drivers of the change in the financial and capital adequacy positions, summary of methodologies, models and assumptions to determine the regulatory capital requirements and the Target Capital; and - (b) a review of the effectiveness of the ERM framework (see section 8 for details). - 9.5 The ORSA undertaken by an authorized insurer should be appropriate to the nature, scale and complexity of its risks.
+It should include, without limitation, the following matters: - (a) the risk appetite statement; - (b) the description of the ERM framework and the year-on-year key changes; - (c) an assessment of the effectiveness of the ERM framework; - (d) an analysis performed against the business strategy evidenced by significant or unusual growth or shifts in business volumes, new lines of business or operations; - (e) the considerations for each foreseeable and relevant material risk, explicitly stating which risks are quantifiable and which are not quantifiable;

-- (f) a description of the measures or criteria used to identify and assess risks, the risk limits structure, and the Pillar 2 Capital amount needed to meet those risks; - (g) a summary of the quantitative and/or qualitative risk assessments in both normal and adverse situations for each material risk, including, if any, risk arising from non-insurance entities (regulated or unregulated) and partly-owned entities controlled by the insurer; - (h) the assessments of the regulatory capital requirements and the Pillar 2 Capital amount given the risk appetite, business plans and the risk management actions; - (i) reasons attributed to differences between the actual and planned, regulatory capital requirements and the Pillar 2 Capital amount outcomes; - (j) any breaches of risk limits with causes and remediation actions taken and the further actions taken to prevent future breach; - (k) the SST results, including the impact on the regulatory capital requirements and the Pillar 2 Capital amount, on both the IA prescribed scenarios and the insurer's own scenarios with details of management actions and their impact with explanation and justification.
-In reporting to the IA, the prescribed scenarios: - (i) For long term insurance business, authorized insurers should include the scenarios provided in the Actuarial Guidance Note 7 on Dynamic Solvency Testing ("AGN7") issued by the Actuarial Society of Hong Kong; and - (ii) For general insurance business, authorized insurers should include the scenarios as prescribed by the IA from time to time; - (1) an analysis of the quality and adequacy of financial resources under normal and adverse scenarios; - (m) if any, the conclusions from continuity analysis and business failure analysis on the ability to meet the regulatory capital requirements on an on-going basis and to remain solvent;
+- (f) a description of the measures or criteria used to identify and assess risks, the risk limits structure, and the Target Capital needed to meet those risks; - (g) a summary of the quantitative and/or qualitative risk assessments in both normal and adverse situations for each material risk, including, if any, risk arising from non-insurance entities (regulated or unregulated) and partly-owned entities controlled by the insurer; - (h) the assessments of the regulatory capital requirements and the Target Capital given the risk appetite, business plans and the risk management actions; - (i) reasons attributed to differences between the regulatory capital requirements and the Target Capital, as well as, between their respective planned and actual outcomes; - (j) any breaches of risk limits with causes and remediation actions taken and the further actions taken to prevent future breach; - (k) the SST results, regarding the impact on the regulatory financial position, on both the IA prescribed scenarios and the insurer's own scenarios with details of management actions and their impact with explanation and justification.
+In reporting to the IA, the prescribed scenarios: - (i) for long term insurance business, authorized insurers should include the scenarios provided in the Actuarial Guidance Note 7 on Dynamic Solvency Testing ("AGN7") issued by the Actuarial Society of Hong Kong34; and - (ii) for general insurance business, authorized insurers should include the scenarios as prescribed by the IA from time to time; - (1) an analysis of the quality and adequacy of financial resources under normal and adverse scenarios; - (m) if any, the conclusions from continuity analysis and business failure analysis on the ability to meet the regulatory capital requirements on an on-going basis and to remain solvent; - (n) if any, the recovery plan and the assessments of the recovery options; and

-&lt;sup>30 The scenarios are in accordance with AGN7 until further notice.
+34 The scenarios are in accordance with AGN7 until further notice.

-- (n) if any, the recovery plan and the assessments of the recovery options; and - (o) if any, an analysis of activities, products and other exposures that expose the authorized insurer to systemic risk that may materialize to have a wider impact that extends from the insurance sector to the financial markets.
+(o) if any, an analysis of activities, products and other exposures that expose the authorized insurer to systemic risk that may materialize to have a wider impact that extends from the insurance sector to the financial markets.